-No Level A take of western DPS Steller sea lion or Mexico DPS humpback whales is anticipated.
-The maximum distance at which a Steller sea lions or humpback whales may be exposed to noise levels that exceed Level A thresholds is 0.4 m and 50 m respectively during impact pile driving (see Table 8).
+No Level A take of western DPS Steller sea lion or Mexico DPS humpback whales is anticipated or authorized.
+The maximum distance at which Steller sea lions or humpback whales may be exposed to noise levels that exceed Level A thresholds is 18 m and 500 m respectively during impact pile driving (see Table 11).
 At this distance a PSO can effectively monitor and shutdown operations if a Steller sea lion or humpback whale is observed.
 No Level A takes are anticipated.

-It is anticipated that for the major noise sources associated with the proposed action (impact pile driving, vibratory pile removal and driving, and DTH hammering), the distances to the Level B isopleth (120 dB for continuous noise sources, and 160 dB for impulsive noise sources) range from 263 m - 7.7 km depending on the source and threshold of concern (Solstice Alaska Consulting 2018).
+It is anticipated that for the major noise sources associated with the proposed action (impact pile driving, vibratory pile removal and driving), the distances to the Level B isopleth (120 dB for continuous noise sources, and 160 dB for impulsive noise sources) range from 1,000 m - 8.5 km depending on the source and threshold of concern (HDR 2019a).

-Based on this information, we would not anticipate humpback whales or Steller sea lions to devote attention to a noise stimulus beyond the 120 dB isopleth (for continuous noise sources), which may be more than 7 km from the source, and beyond the 160 dB isopleth (for impulsive noise sources) which may reach more than 263 m.
+Based on this information, we would not anticipate humpback whales or Steller sea lions to devote attention to a noise stimulus beyond the 120 dB isopleth (for continuous noise sources), which may be more than 8.5 km from the source, and beyond the 160 dB isopleth (for impulsive noise sources) which may reach more than 1,328 m.
 At these distances, a marine mammal that perceives a signal is likely to ignore such a signal and devote its attention to stimuli in its local environment (that is, they would filter the sound out as background noise or ignore it) (Miller et al. 1999, Richardson 1999).
 Because of their distance from the noise source, we would also not anticipate humpback whales or Steller sea lions would change their behavior or experience physiological stress responses at received levels < 120 dB or <160 dB for continuous and impulsive sources, respectively; these animals may exhibit slight deflection from the noise source, but this behavior is not likely to result in adverse consequences for the animals exhibiting that behavior.
 Feeding humpbacks, however, may cease calling or alter vocalization at significantly lower received levels.

 Those animals that are closer to the source and not engaged in activities that would compete for their attentional resources (for example, foraging) might engage in low-level avoidance behavior (changing the direction or their movement to take them away from or tangential to the source of the disturbance) possibly accompanied by short-term vigilance behavior, but they are not likely to change their behavioral state (that is, animals that are foraging or migrating would continue to do so).
 We do not anticipate that low-level avoidance or short-term vigilance would occur until impulsive noise levels are >140 dB for humpback whales (McCauley et al. 2000).
-Females and females with calves may avoid sound sources \geq 140 dB.
-However, we would not anticipate the majority of individuals to show low-level avoidance until impulsive noise levels are \geq 150 dB (Lien et al. 1993, Richardson et al. 1995, Todd et al. 1996).
+Females and females with calves may avoid sources $\geq 140$ dB.
+However, we would not anticipate the majority of individuals to show low-level avoidance until impulsive noise levels are $\geq 150$ dB (Lien et al. 1993, Richardson et al. 1995, Todd et al. 1996).
 Again, neither low level avoidance nor short-term vigilance is likely to result in adverse consequences for the animals exhibiting the behavior.